 The 2018 Q3 average was the highest Q3 average, so we only have to compare Q3 this year to last year.

 This graph shows CPI-W since January 2000.
 The red lines are the Q3 average of CPI-W for each year.

 Note: The year labeled for the calculation, and the adjustment is effective for December of that year (received by beneficiaries in January of the following year).

-CPI-W was up 0.6% year-over-year in June, and although this is very early - we need the data for July, August and September - my current guess is COLA will be positive this year, and will probably be around 1% this year.
+CPI-W was up 1.4% year-over-year in June, and although this is very early - we need the data for July, August and September - my current guess is COLA will probably be between 1% and 2% this year, the smallest increase since 2016.